SebastianAigner/advice-for-junie/README.md

 This repo contains advice text designed to be discovered by JetBrains Junie as part of its problem-solving process.

+At the moment, this is just an experiment / a playground to understand what can (and can't) be reasonably achieved.

 ## How it works

 By instructing Junie to query the `advice_index`, it is made aware of the available pieces of advice.
 The index also contains instructions for Junie on how to retrieve the individual pieces of instructions.